RBRPro/RbrPro-Addons/README.md

 3. Receive the telemetry and visualizes the car speed
 4. Start the game from a command Button

 Possible ideas for a new addon?
+Here are some examples...

 - Hosting a new championship with its own calendar and rankings
 - Implementing a driver for a motion simulator